 LEVADA DO PAUL HIKE

 Levada do Paul is an easy levada walk near Calheta on Madeira Island.
 You can expect stunning views of the valley, windmills, and a small waterfall.
-The hike is an out and back trail and is pretty flat compared to other hikes on Madeira, which makes it a top choice for those who are looking for an easy levada walk on Madeira.
+The hike is an out-and-back trail and is pretty flat compared to other hikes on Madeira, which makes it a top choice for those who are looking for an easy hike on Madeira.
 I wouldn’t choose this hike if I had just a couple of days on the island but if you are based in Calheta and want a simple walk with some nice views, this one is a suitable pick.